-I believe James Holmes, the shooter in the Batman/Colorado theater tragedy will be found to be suffering from a severe mental illness with a violent psychosis.
-Specifically, I think he will be diagnosed as having Paranoid Schizophrenia with a Schizotypal personality disorder.
-While rare, this combination of conditions (see Jared Lee Loughner, the man accused of the Tucson shooting spree crime and the cluster of symptoms displayed by Robert DeNiro’s character Travis Bickle in the movie Taxi Driver) can result in an identifiable spiral into “violent psychosis” when ideas of reference transition over time and under stress into “delusions of reference” (see below) , like it did for John Hinkley in his delusional obsession with Jodie Foster in the movie Taxi Driver, by coincidence.
+I believe James Holmes, the shooter in the Batman/Aurora Colorado theater tragedy will be found to be suffering from a severe mental illness with a violent homicidal psychosis.
+Specifically, I think he will be diagnosed as having Paranoid Schizophrenia with an underlying Schizotypal (S) or Antisocial personality disorder (APD).
+While rare, this combination of conditions (see Jared Lee Loughner, the man accused of the Tucson shooting spree crime and the cluster of symptoms displayed by Robert DeNiro’s quirky character Travis Bickle in the movie Taxi Driver) can result in an identifiable spiral into “violent psychosis” or controlled (as opposed to impulsive) homicidal behavior when ideas of reference transition over time and under stress into “delusions of reference” (see below) as it did for John Hinkley in his delusional obsession with the actress Jodie Foster in the movie Taxi Driver, by coincidence.
 In fact Hinckley watched the movie 15 times in a row…….creepy much?

 Taxi Driver clip: http://www.youtube.com/watch?v=lQkpes3dgzg

-I suspect that it will be revealed that James Holmes, while quite bright, was struggling to keep up or perform well in his Ph.D. program in Neuroscience at the University of Colorado.
-As a result of growing cognitive problems, sleep difficulties, and increasing symptoms of severe mental illness (psychosis including ideas of reference), he was either asked/forced (or voluntarily elected) to withdraw from his academic program which then became a further trigger to his worsening psychiatric condition and behavior.
-Without self esteem and security in his academic or intellectual identity and prior high achievement he was also about to be forced out/evicted from his graduate student-only housing, and this further precipitated his rapid descent into madness/violence.
-On a reality level there was “no going back” in his life and current predicament, which ironically was the philosophical and scientific subject of interest he had explored much earlier in his life at science camp in San Diego (see video) where he studied “temporal illusions” or as he said it, “I’ve been working with a temporal illusion.
+I suspect that it will be revealed that James Holmes, while quite bright intellectually , was struggling to keep up academically in his Ph.D. program in Neuroscience at the University of Colorado.
+As a result of growing cognitive problems, ongoing sleep difficulties, and increasing symptoms of severe mental illness (psychosis including ideas of reference) he was either asked or pressured (or voluntarily elected) to withdraw from his academic program which then became a trigger to his worsening psychiatric condition and disturbed behavior.
+Lacking self esteem and security in his self perceived academic/intellectual identity (against a consistent background of prior high achievement) he was also about to be forced out/evicted from his graduate student-only housing.
+I believe these multiple stressors and perceived rejections precipitated his rapid descent into madness/violence.
+On a reality level there was “no going back” in his life (and current predicament) which ironically was a philosophical and scientific subject of interest he explored earlier in his life at science camp in San Diego (see video) where he studied “Temporal Illusions” or as he said it, “I’ve been working with a temporal illusion.
 It’s an illusion that allows you to change the past.”
-Even that summary statement was inaccurate and a small clue into his intellectual shortcomings.

-I believe like Travis Bickle, James Holmes began to construct an alternate reality for himself as “The Joker” to cope with his growing psychiatric symptoms and the social anxiety/alienation of his solitary/loner personality, one in which he could see himself both as a coherent and powerful character (The Joker in Batman, see description below) ) as well as someone who could act out his violent delusional fantasies.
-In his case (again quite rare) the boundary line between video game killing, movie violence, gaming/computer generated alter-egos and actual violence became progressively blurred and then focused itself into a well organized and orchestrated plan to commit mass violence.
-Such a plan included the construction of home-made bombs in his residence purchased from materials bought off the internet for a period of months.
-Whether or not James Holmes had a history of being bullied in school or harassed for being different or “weird” earlier in life will turn out to be less relevant than his emerging loss of reality testing and developing psychotic obsessions/fantasies/delusions.
-Whether such a diagnosis will ultimately reflect on or determine his ability to tell “right from wrong”, an essential feature of an “insanity” defense, is not debated.
+I believe like the movie character Travis Bickle, James Holmes instead began to construct an “alternate reality” and pseudo identity for himself as “The Joker” to cope with his growing psychiatric problems, feelings of alienation and pre-existing social anxiety.
+Based on his relatively isolated loner type personality, he needed to see himself both as a coherent and powerful character (such as the Joker in Batman, see description below) as well as someone who could “successfully” act out his violent delusional fantasies.
+In his case (again quite rare) the boundary line between video game killing, movie violence, and gaming/computer generated alter-egos/actual violence became progressively blurred.
+Such a personality is then capable of focusing themselves into highly organized and well orchestrated plans to commit mass violence.
+Such a plan included the construction of home-made bombs in his residence purchased from materials bought off the internet for a period of many months.
+Whether or not James Holmes had a history of being bullied in school or harassed for being different or “weird” earlier in life will turn out to be less relevant than his progressive loss of reality testing and developing psychotic obsessions/violent fantasies/delusions.
+Whether such a diagnosis will ultimately reflect on or impacted his ability to tell “right from wrong”, a necessary feature of an “insanity” defense, is not debated here.
 It will, without a doubt, be debated in court.
-Such a defense can be used properly but unsuccessfully as well as improperly but successfully (see John Hinckley and/or the Unibomber case and Ted Kaczynski).
-This admittedly speculative behavioral profile and diagnosis is made based on early and rather spotty news reports, videos, and biographical information as well as logical deduction utilizing forensic principles and crime analysis such as “using the available clues and trying to think like the suspect given their particular life circumstances, age, behavior, and unique interests”.
-Of course I could turn out to be completely wrong about the whole thing.
+Such a defense, while difficult at best can be used properly but unsuccessfully as well as improperly but successfully (see John Hinckley and/or the Unibomber case and Ted Kaczynski).
+This behavioral profile and diagnosis is made based on early and rather spotty news reports, videos, and biographical information as well as logical deduction utilizing basic forensic principles and crime analysis.

 Ideas of reference and delusions of reference: